7-Day Northern Lights Winter Vacation Package with Ice Caving

 You will visit all three national parks in Iceland, filled with natural wonders: Thingvellir National Park on the Golden Circle, Snaefellsjokull National Park in the West, and Vatnajokull National Park in South Iceland.

-Your first tour will take you to the Snaefellsnes peninsula.
+Your first day will give you time to explore the country's capital Reykjavik, with an optional visit to the Blue Lagoon.
+Then, the tour will take you to the Snaefellsnes peninsula on the next day.
 Here, you will explore a rugged and diverse terrain of mountains, glaciers, and lava fields.

-You'll get to stop off in the picturesque coastal locations of Hellnar and Arnarstapi, as well as spotting a seal colony at the Ytri-Tunga beach.
-Alongside this, you'll also get to visit the famous arrowhead mountain, Kirkjufell, from the hit HBO show Game of Thrones.
+Stop by the picturesque coastal locations of Hellnar and Arnarstapi and visit a seal colony at Ytri-Tunga beach.
+You'll also get to visit the famous arrowhead mountain, Kirkjufell, from the hit HBO show Game of Thrones.

 Next, you'll explore the wondrous Golden Circle.
 Here, you'll witness a towering spouting Geyser, Iceland's most famous waterfall, Gullfoss, and the beautiful scenic location of Thingvellir National Park.

 Finally, you'll get to journey through the vibrant terrains of Iceland's magical South Coast.
-You'll venture past powerful waterfalls, quaint towns, the famous Reynisfjara black sand beach, and end up at Iceland's crown jewel, Jokulsarlon Glacier Lagoon.
+You'll venture past powerful waterfalls, quaint towns, the famous Reynisfjara black sand beach, and finish at Iceland's crown jewel, Jokulsarlon glacier lagoon.

 But this is no mere sightseeing trip.
 You'll be out adventuring with plenty of outdoor activities, including ice caving, where you will see a thousand shades of crystal blue.
 The ice caves are specially chosen each year for their beauty and safety so that you can enjoy the scenery and capture the moment in the most beautiful photographs possible.

-You can add a little extra fun to your tour of the Golden Circle by booking an additional horse riding tour around the geothermal landscape, dive between two continental plates on a snorkeling tour in Silfra fissure, or take the wheel of a snowmobile and speed across a glacier.
+You can add a little extra fun to your tour of the Golden Circle by booking an additional horse riding tour around the geothermal landscape or taking the wheel of a snowmobile and speeding across a glacier.

 With this package, planning your perfect Iceland itinerary is a breeze.
 Receive a detailed itinerary upon booking, guiding you through each day of your adventure.
 Enjoy the best attractions and wonders of Iceland without the hassle.

 Professional drivers and guides will ensure your safety and provide valuable information.
 Sit back, relax, and take in the stunning landscapes.
-A personal travel agent is available 24/7 to assist you, providing recommendations and support throughout your trip.
+Your personal travel agent is available 24/7 for recommendations and support.

 Customers rave about the convenience, value, and exceptional service provided by knowledgeable guides and staff.